gc-da11yn/gc-da11yn.github.io/src/pages/en/access-working-group-awg.md

 ## Mandate

-The mandate of the AWG is to provide feedback and proposed solutions to common Government of Canada Web accessibility issues for the Treasury Board Secretariat, Web Managers Council (WMC) and other web, accessibility, procurement and policy groups.
+The mandate of the AWG is to provide feedback and proposed solutions to common Government of Canada Web accessibility issues for the Treasury Board Secretariat, Web Managers Council (<abbr>WMC</abbr>) and other web, accessibility, procurement and policy groups.
 The AWG will focus on inclusion by design and full accessibility, meaning that the AWG is not just looking for technically accessible solutions, but ones that are also fully usable for persons with disabilities.
 (Updated 2016-07-05)

 ## Roles